Glastonbury Festival Events Ltd

 13 - All GFEL stewards working on site are required to complete their allocated shifts, as set out by their team leader.
 Any flexibility on shifts will be at the discretion of the team leader, who is responsible for ensuring the required stewarding needs for their allocated area of responsibility are met.

-14 - All GFEL stewards working on site are required to agree that in the event of a Festival emergency, and as determined by the Steward Coordinator or by Event Control, you may be relocated from your agreed position and role to another.
+14 - All GFEL stewards working on site are required to agree that in the event of a Festival incident, and as determined by the Steward Coordinator or by Event Control, you may be relocated from your scheduled position and role to another.
 All roles will be within the context of stewarding, as specified in the training course.

-If you are requested to assist in an incident, e.g. providing a cordon for a crime scene or suchlike, we ask you as high-vis tabard wearers not to make any unofficial statements regarding the incident.
+If you are requested to assist in an incident, e.g. providing a cordon for a crime scene or suchlike, we ask you (as hi-vis tabard wearers) not to make any unofficial statements regarding the incident.
 If the incident is significant, then an official statement will be made by the festival on the website, through social media, and through our internal communications routes.
 Information provided to the public in these situations can result in fast changes in crowd movement and behaviour, which may make things worse.
 You can always say “I haven’t been informed…”

 Unauthorised Absence